8gears/workshop-vm/README.md

 If the Ubuntu Desktop pops up, wait until all the provision scripts finish.
 You can track their progress in the terminal.

-## Workshop VM Applications

-List of additional tools and application that are installed with the VM.

-- Docker
-- Docker Compose
-- OpenShift CLI (OC)
-- Visual Studio Code
-- Git

 ## General Usage